 A. DUTIES OWED TO CLIENTS 1

-1. Fiduciary Duty
+1. Fiduciary Duty 1

 2. Integrity

 3. Competence

 4. Diligence

 5. Disclose and Manage Conflicts of Interest

 6. Sound and Objective Professional Judgment

 7. Professionalism

-8. Comply with the Law

-9. Confidentiality and Privacy
+Comply with the Law Confidentiality and Privacy

 10. Provide Information to a Client

+11. Duties When Communicating with a Client

 12. Duties When Representing Compensation Method

 13. Duties When Recommending, Engaging, and Working with Additional Persons

 14. Duties When Selecting, Using, and Recommending Technology

 15. Refrain from Borrowing or Lending Money and Commingling Financial Assets

-В. FINANCIAL PLANNING AND APPLICATION OF THE PRACTICE STANDARDS FOR THE FINANCIAL PLANNING PROCESS 15
+В. FINANCIAL PLANNING AND APPLICATION OF THE PRACTICE STANDARDS FOR THE FINANCIAL PLANNING PROCESS 10

-1. Financial Planning Definition
+Financial Planning Definition

 Examples of Relevant Elements of the Client's Personal and Financial Circumstances

 3. Application of Practice Standards

-4. Integration Factors 18
+4. Integration Factors

 5. CFP Board Evaluation

-6. No Client Agreement to Engage for Financial Planning 19
+6. No Client Agreement to Engage for Financial Planning 13

-C. PRACTICE STANDARDS FOR THE FINANCIAL PLANNING PROCESS 19
+C. PRACTICE STANDARDS FOR THE FINANCIAL PLANNING PROCESS 14

 1. Understanding the Client's Personal and Financial Circumstances

 2. Identifying and Selecting Goals

 3. Analyzing the Client's Current Course of Action and Potential Alternative Course(s) of Action

 4. Developing the Financial Planning Recommendation(s)

 5. Presenting the Financial Planning Recommendation(s)

 6. Implementing the Financial Planning Recommendation(s)

 7. Monitoring Progress and Updating

 D. DUTIES OWED TO FIRMS AND SUBORDINATES

 1. Use Reasonable Care When Supervising

 2. Comply with Lawful Objectives of CFP® Professional's Firm

 3. Provide Notice of Public Discipline

-E. DUTIES OWED TO CFP BOARD
+E. DUTIES OWED TO CFP BOARD 16

 1. Definitions

 2. Refrain from Adverse Conduct

 3. Reporting

 4. Provide Narrative Statement

 5. Cooperation

 6. Compliance with Terms and Conditions of Certification and Trademark License

-PROHIBITION ON CIRCUMVENTION
+F. PROHIBITION ON CIRCUMVENTION

-G. MISCELLANEOUS 23
+G. MISCELLANEOUS 18